ellaverak/foorumi-tsoha/README.md

 Users can now edit the title and content of the threads that they have created.
 And delete them.

 I have to figure out how to make redirecting work when deleting threads or replys!

+Admins can delete topics and create new public topics.